At EZOfficeInventory, we are committed to providing an unmatched support experience. Here’s how to get in touch:

 Asset Retirement deactivates said asset from our system.
 Retired assets do not count towards the subscription package limit and cannot be used actively.
 Their records, however, are still sustained in the system.

 Asset Deletion, on the other hand, permanently deletes an asset from the system.
 This includes checkout history, service details, comments, etc.

 To activate an asset that has been retired, filter the asset listing for retired assets.
 Next, select the assets needing activation, and simply use the ‘activate’ action.

-EZOfficeInventory supports straight-line depreciation at the group level.
+EZOfficeInventory supports straight-line method and declining balance method depreciation at the group level.
 This can be enabled from Settings –> Add Ons.